 What an unprecedented year the 2020 has been!
 There are many lessons to learn, but the one that stands out for me is to expect the unexpected.
 Few days ago while enjoying the beauty of nature out on the balcony, I spontaneously sat down and started my daily meditation.
 With my eyes closed, my hearing

 'Water of madness' can act as a cautionary tale.
 A timeless tale to wake us up, so as not to lose ourselves totally in this increasingly loud and outlandish world of social media and big data algorithms.
-First, here is the old tale of Water of Madness : Water of Madness* Once
+First, here is the old tale of Water of Madness : Water of Madness* Once upon a

 When I read the shocking news of this horrific senseless attack on American surgeon Dr Edmund Pribitkin and his teenage son Edik in Melbourne, I felt sad, angry, baffled and ashamed; but most significantly I felt touched by the victim's heart of gold and his capacity to forgive.
 Firstly on behalf of all Melbournians,